 Washington state lawmakers to take on fentanyl and housing in Inslee's final legislative session

-OLYMPIA, Wash. - Lawmakers in Washington state will return to Olympia on Monday to address housing, climate change and the fentanyl crisis in an abbreviated legislative session that marks Jay Inslee’s final one as governor.
+OLYMPIA, Wash. - Lawmakers in Washington state returned to Olympia on Monday to address housing, climate change and the fentanyl crisis in an abbreviated legislative session that marks Jay Inslee’s final one as governor.

+FOX 13's Hana Kim is in Olympia.
+Watch live coverage of the legislative session in the streaming player above and on FOX 13 News at 4, 5, 6 p.m.

 During a session preview this week, the Democratic governor described climate as the biggest long-term issue he wants to address this session.
 He referenced his six grandchildren and his fear about what the environment will look like when they're his age.